Nickelodeon All-Star Brawl (PS4) | $20 | GameStop

 Nickelodeon is now throwing their slime covered orange hat into the race.
 With a 30+ year rogue gallery of cartoon characters to select from, developer Ludosity and publisher GameMill Entertainment are setting out to do the impossible—bite off a chunk of the platform fighter competitive market that’s solely on Nintendo’s plate.
 The Nickelodeon All-Star Brawl roster is full of expected choices like SpongeBob SquarePants and the Teenage Mutant Ninja Turtles, but shockingly includes fringe characters such as Powdered Toast Man from Ren & Stimpy along with their titular characters.

 Strangely, and likely due to budgetary constraints, the game has no voiceover whatsoever.
 Not a word.
 I didn’t notice it until it was pointed out to me, but once you hear it (or don’t hear it) it’s quite jarring.
 Well, today’s the day we find out how important that is.
-The game is available on all platforms, but you can pick it up for $8 off over at Target if you decide to get the game on PS4.
+The game is available on all platforms, but you can pick it up for $20 over at GameStop if you decide to get the game on any console.